dmbarbour/glas/docs/GlasDesign.md

         ENV ⊲ (S * State) → (S' * State)
     eff         type determined by env

 ### Record and Variant Operators

-A set of path-oriented operations useful for records and variants.
-Paths are encoded as bitstrings, i.e. a non-branching sequence of nodes that encode bits into edges.
+A set of operations useful for records and variants.

+Labels are encoded as bitstrings, a non-branching sequence of nodes that encodes bits into edges.
+Labels are expanded in the trie to prevent ambiguity.
+For example, `010` is expanded into `1011100`: each bit in path is prefixed by `1`, terminal `0`, associated value is represented by node reached following the terminal.
+Records are encoded as tries, sharing label prefixes in the tree, readily optimized by runtime into radix trees.
+Variants are singleton records.

+Record operators:

-* **get** - given path and record, extract value on path from record.
-Fails if path is not within record.
+* **get** - given label and record, extract value from record.
+Fails if label is not in record.
-* **put** - given a path, value, and record, create new record including value on path.
+* **put** - given a label, value, and record, create new record including value on label.
-* **del** - given path and record, create a new record value at path removed, and path removed modulo prefix sharing with other paths in record.
+* **del** - given label and record, create new record with label removed modulo prefix sharing with other paths in record.

-It is feasible for a compiler to heavily optimize records and variants with statically known paths.
-These optimizations are greatly simplified by use of dedicated operators, in contrast to manipulating one bit at a time.

-*Note:* These operators don't assume any path encoding.
-It could be UTF-8 null-terminated text, or fixed-width words (forming an intmap), or something else.
-However, the *prefix property* is required: no valid path is a prefix of another valid path in the record.
+Labels will normally encode short UTF-8 texts.
+This is at least the case for Glas programs.
+However, this isn't a restriction.

 ### List Operators